MatthieuFra/jsPsychPDS/index.md

 the experimenter.
 The participants can receive specific instructions about the criteria they should follow to group the stimuli together, or not.
 When this is the case, sorting methods bear a strong resemblance to the categorization task, and if this isn't the case, the sorting task is the categorization analog of dissimilarity ratings.
+(Giordano, B., Susini, P., & Bresin, R., 2012)

 <hr>